nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 {% include custominfocallout.html content="**Important:** the section title for Encounters on the Summary view should explicitly state 'Last 3 encounters'.
 The columns and content should be as per the HTML guidance for encounters with the exception of only 3 rows in the table." type="warning" %}

 ### Active Problems and Issues ###

-This section is an exact replica of the Active Problems and Issues section, which is the first subsection within the Problems and issues section.
+This section is an exact replica of the Active Problems and Issues subsection, which is the first subsection within the Problems and issues section.
 Further details about this subsection can be found there, including any date range filtering and business rules.

 {% include callout.html content="Please see HTML guidance in the [Active problems and issues](accessrecord_view_problems.html#active-problems-and-issues) section." type="primary" %}

 ### Current Allergies and Adverse Reactions ###

-This section is an exact replica of the Current Allergies and Adverse Reactions section, which is the first subsection within the Allergies and adverse reactions section.
-Further details about this subsection can be found there, including any date range filtering and business rules.
+This section is an exact replica of the Current Allergies and Adverse Reactions subsection, which is the first subsection within the Allergies and adverse reactions section.
+Further details about this subsection can be found there, including any business rules.

 {% include callout.html content="Please see HTML guidance in the [Current allergies and adverse reactions](accessrecord_view_allergies.html#current-allergies-and-adverse-reactions) section." type="primary" %}

 ### Recent Acute Medication ###

-This section is an exact replica of the Recent Acute Medication issues section, which is the first subsection within the Medications section.
-Further details about this subsection can be found there, including any date range filtering and business rules.
+This section is an exact replica of the Recent Acute Medication issues subsection, which is the first subsection within the Medications section.
+Further details about this subsection can be found there, including any business rules.

 {% include callout.html content="Please see HTML guidance in the [Recent acute medication](accessrecord_view_medications.html#recent-acute-medication) section." type="primary" %}

 ### Current Repeat Medication ###

-This section is an exact replica of the Current Repeat Medication section, which is the second subsection within the Medications section.
-Further details about this subsection can be found there, including any date range filtering and business rules.
+This section is an exact replica of the Current Repeat Medication subsection, which is the second subsection within the Medications section.
+Further details about this subsection can be found there, including any business rules.

 {% include callout.html content="Please see HTML guidance in the [Current repeat medication](accessrecord_view_medications.html#current-repeat-medication) section." type="primary" %}